alandekok/jlibtool/README.md

     Panel 3: Situation: There are 15 competing standards.

+The "helpful" nature of libtool means that you need to learn _new_ commands and _new_ command-line options.
+These options force you to tell libtool things it already knows.  e.g. when running "CC", you are really trying to compile a program.

 There is a better way.

+### There is a Better Way

 When you compile jlibtool, it knows which C compiler is used.
 This is done by looking at the `CC` environment variable.
 If none is set,